scriptsandthings/Jamf_things/Bash/ReadMe.md

-These are provided as examples to build upon when crafting a solution that best fits your environment and/or issue.
+These are provided as examples to build upon when crafting a solution that best fits your environment and needs.

 By no means is anything here to be taken as a best practice suggestion.